xuri/excelize-doc/en/chart.md

 Parameter|Type|Explanation
 ---|---|---
-position|string|The position of the chart legend show_legend_key|bool|Show legend but not overlap with chart
+none|bool|Specify if show the legend without overlapping the chart.
+The default value is `false` position|string|The position of the chart legend show_legend_key|bool|Set the legend keys shall be shown in data labels

 Set the `position` of the chart legend.
 The default legend position is `right`.
+This parameter only takes effect when `none` is `false`.
 The available positions are:

 Parameter|Explanation
 ---|---